Strawberry Cake

 - When making the strawberry puree, make sure itโs reduced to 3/4 cup and reserve 1/2 for the cake batter, and 1/4 for the frosting.
 The puree can be kept in the fridge for up to 2 days and has such a nice real strawberry flavor.

 - Make sure the buttermilk, sour cream, and eggs are at room temperature.
-Just remove them from the fridge about 20 or 30 minutes before you have to use them in the recipe.
+I like to remove them from the fridge about 20 or 30 minutes before I have to use them in the recipe.

 - The butter and cream cheese should also be at room temperature, about 72ยบF.